giltayar/blog/posts/jsdoc-typings-all-the-benefits-none-of-the-drawbacks.md

 result.x
 ```

-TypeScript won't catch us on the second line, even though it's obvious that `result` doesn't have
+TypeScript won't catch us on the second line, even though it's obvious that `result` shouldn't have
 an `x` property.

 If we were in TypeScript land, we would write something like this: